databricks/terraform-provider-databricks/docs/resources/access_control_rule_set.md

 ## Argument Reference

-Rule set name and grant rules block argument are required.

-!> **Warning** Name uniquely identifies a rule set resource.
-Ensure all the grant_rules blocks for a rule set name are present in one rule_set resource block.
-Otherwise, after applying changes, users might lose their role assignment even if that was not intended.

-### name

-Unique identifier of a rule set.
+* `name` - (Required) Unique identifier of a rule set.
+The name determines the resource to which the rule set applies.
 Currently, only default rule sets are supported.
 The following rule set formats are supported:
   * accounts/{account_id}/servicePrincipals/{service_principal_application_id}/ruleSets/default

+* `grant_rules` - (Required) The access control rules to be granted by this rule set, consisting of a set of principals and roles to be granted to them.

+!> **Warning** Name uniquely identifies a rule set resource.
+Ensure all the grant_rules blocks for a rule set name are present in one databricks_access_control_rule_set resource block.
+Otherwise, after applying changes, users might lose their role assignment even if that was not intended.

-### grant_rules block
+### grant_rules

 One or more `grant_rules` blocks are required to actually set access rules.